LaMMaC-UnB/lammac-unb.github.io/_pages/about.md

 📫 How to reach me
 ======

-If you would like to talk and discuss ideas (or even just chat about something you found interesting here), I invite you to reach out to me via email (which is linked on the left of this page).
+If you would like to talk and discuss ideas (or even just chat about something you found interesting here), I invite you to send me an email (which is linked on the left of this page) or a message in ResearchGate.
 I also respond fairly quickly in LinkedIn.